astropy/astroquery/docs/esa/hubble/hubble.rst

   ...                                   output_format="votable",
   ...                                   verbose = True,
   ...                                   get_query = False)    # doctest: +IGNORE_OUTPUT
-  INFO: select o.*, p.calibration_level, p.data_product_type, pos.ra, pos.dec from ehst.observation AS o JOIN ehst.plane as p on o.observation_uuid=p.observation_uuid JOIN ehst.position as pos on p.plane_id = pos.plane_id where(p.calibration_level LIKE '%PRODUCT%' AND p.data_product_type LIKE '%image%' AND o.intent LIKE '%SCIENCE%' AND (o.collection LIKE '%HLA%') AND (o.instrument_name LIKE '%WFC3%') AND (o.instrument_configuration LIKE '%F555W%' OR o.instrument_configuration LIKE '%F606W%')) [astroquery.esa.hubble.core]
+  INFO: select o.*, p.calibration_level, p.data_product_type, pos.ra, pos.dec from ehst.observation AS o JOIN ehst.plane as p on o.observation_uuid=p.observation_uuid JOIN ehst.position as pos on p.plane_id = pos.plane_id where(p.calibration_level LIKE '%PRODUCT%' AND p.data_product_type LIKE '%image%' AND o.intent LIKE '%SCIENCE%' AND (o.collection LIKE '%HLA%') AND (o.instrument_name LIKE '%WFC3%') AND (o.filter LIKE '%F555W%' OR o.filter LIKE '%F606W%')) [astroquery.esa.hubble.core]
-  Launched query: 'select  TOP 2000 o.*, p.calibration_level, p.data_product_type, pos.ra, pos.dec from ehst.observation AS o JOIN ehst.plane as p on o.observation_uuid=p.observation_uuid JOIN ehst.position as pos on p.plane_id = pos.plane_id where(p.calibration_level LIKE '%PRODUCT%' AND p.data_product_type LIKE '%image%' AND o.intent LIKE '%SCIENCE%' AND (o.collection LIKE '%HLA%') AND (o.instrument_name LIKE '%WFC3%') AND (o.instrument_configuration LIKE '%F555W%' OR o.instrument_configuration LIKE '%F606W%'))'
+  Launched query: 'select  TOP 2000 o.*, p.calibration_level, p.data_product_type, pos.ra, pos.dec from ehst.observation AS o JOIN ehst.plane as p on o.observation_uuid=p.observation_uuid JOIN ehst.position as pos on p.plane_id = pos.plane_id where(p.calibration_level LIKE '%PRODUCT%' AND p.data_product_type LIKE '%image%' AND o.intent LIKE '%SCIENCE%' AND (o.collection LIKE '%HLA%') AND (o.instrument_name LIKE '%WFC3%') AND (o.filter LIKE '%F555W%' OR o.filter LIKE '%F606W%'))'
   ------>http
   host = hst.esac.esa.int:80
   context = /tap-server/tap//sync